garfix/nli-go/app/README.md

  public_html
     css
+    img
     js
  resources

-And copy all files of the web app, and the necessary resources, to the server.
+And copy all files of the web app, and the necessary resources (for example dbpedia), to the server.